dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 # Tools and technologies
 This section is quite opinionated and aims to introduce you to the essential tools leaving behind many others for the sake of brevity.
 I highly recommend to take a look at the [Awesome Network Automation](https://github.com/networktocode/awesome-network-automation) list later.

+## Ways of interacting with network devices programmatically
+There are two major ways of accessing network devices programmatically: CLI and API.
+### CLI
+For a long time the only API of network devices was CLI which is designed to be used by humans and not automation scripts.
+These are the main drawbacks of using CLI as an API:
+* **Inconsistent data output**
+  Same command outputs may differ from one NOS (Network Operating System) version to another.
+* **Unstructured data output**
+  Data returned by command execution in CLI is plain text, which means you have to manually parse it (i.e. CLI scraping)
+* **Unreliable command execution**
+  You don't get a status code of an executed command and have to parse the output to determine whether the command succeeded or failed.

+Despite more and more networking vendors begin to include API support in their products it's unlikely that you won't have to deal with CLI during your network automation journey.

+Fortunately there are a lot of tools and libraries today that make CLI scraping easier.
+Here is a list of the most prominent ones.
+#### Netmiko
+[Netmiko](https://github.com/ktbyers/netmiko) is a python library based on [paramiko](http://www.paramiko.org/) and aimed to simplify SSH access to network devices.
+Created by Kirk Byers in 2014 this python library stays the most popular and widely used tool for managing SSH connections to network devices.

+#### Scrapli
+[Scrapli](https://github.com/carlmontanari/scrapli) is somewhat new python library (first release in 2019) that solves the same problems as Netmiko but aims to be "*as fast and flexible as possible"*.

+#### TextFSM and NTC Templates
+[TextFSM](https://github.com/google/textfsm) is a python module created by Google which purpose is to parse semi-formatted text (i.e. CLI output).
+It takes a template file and text as input and produces structured output.
+[NTC templates](https://github.com/networktocode/ntc-templates) is a collection of TextFSM templates for variety of networking vendors.
+TextFSM can be used in conjunction with [netmiko](https://pynet.twb-tech.com/blog/automation/netmiko-textfsm.html) and [scrapli](https://github.com/carlmontanari/scrapli#textfsmntc-templates-integration).

+#### TTP (Template Text Parser)
+[TTP](https://ttp.readthedocs.io/en/latest/Overview.html) is the newest addition to the text parsing tools.
+It's also based on templates which resemble Jinja2 syntax but work in reverse.
+Simple TTP template looks much like the text it is aimed to parse but the parts you want to extract are put in {{ curly braces }}.
+It doesn't have a collection of prebuilt templates but given its relative ease of use you can quickly create your own.

+#### PyATS & Genie
+[This internal Cisco tools](https://developer.cisco.com/docs/pyats/) were publicly released a few years back and continue to develop rapidly.
+PyATS is a testing and automation framework.
+It has a lot to it and I encourage you to learn about it on Cisco DevNet resources.
+Here I would like to focus on two libraries within PyATS framework: [Genie parser](https://github.com/CiscoTestAutomation/genieparser) and [Dq](https://pubhub.devnetcloud.com/media/genie-docs/docs/userguide/utils/index.html#dq).
+The first one as the name implies is aimed to parse CLI output and has a [huge collection](https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers) (2000+) of ready-made parsers for various devices (not limited to Cisco).
+The second one, Dq, is a great time saver when you need to access the parsed data.
+Often parsers such as Genie return data in a complex data structures (e.g. nested dictionaries) and to access something you would need loops, if statements and a strong understanding of where to look.
+With Dq you can make queries without much caring of where in a nested structure your data resides.

+### API
+If you are lucky and devices in your network are equipped with API or maybe even driven by SDN controller this section is for you.
+Network APIs fall in two major categories: HTTP-based and NETCONF-based.

+HTTP-based APIs

+* CLI scraping vs API
+* RESTful, Netconf, RESTconf, YANG, gNMI

 ## Docker and containers
 Linux containers have been around for quite a long time (and [chroot and jail](https://en.wikipedia.org/wiki/Chroot) even longer) but Docker was what made it really popular and accessible.